Nancy Chodorow: Feminism and Psychoanalytic Theory (1991)

 In Feminism and Psychoanalytic Theory, Chodorow argues that men's suppression of their need for love leads to an inability to tolerate others expressing that need.
 Women, having not suppressed this need, tolerate emotional unresponsiveness in exchange for some love and care.
 Men, unable to silence this desire through repression, protect themselves from women while maintaining heterosexual relationships.
 Chodorow suggests that a more involved father figure could rectify these emotional ambiguities.

 Chodorow posits that closeness to the mother diminishes women's sex drive toward men, while men's repressed needs result in a stronger sex drive and more romantic love.
 She suggests this may be the basis for male aggression toward women.
 She also focuses on how society values women for "being" and men for "action," tying this to women's relationship-oriented nature.
 She links this to Freudian theory by arguing that men pay a price for detachment from their mothers and repression of their feminine selves.

 "I part company with most American psychoanalysts in my reliance on object relations theory and in that I have always seen psychoanalysis as an interpretive enterprise (not medical nor scientific).
 I differ from many academic humanists in seeing psychoanalysis as a social science that is theoretically grounded but, nonetheless, empirically infused study of lives."

 The Power of Feelings: Personal Meaning in Psychoanalysis, Gender; and Culture (1999)

 In The Power of Feelings, Chodorow addresses the relation between culture and individual identity, the role of unconscious fantasy, and the epistemology of psychoanalytic theories.
 She combines theoretical approaches, focusing on psychoanalysis and feminist theory, while acknowledging their shortcomings regarding gender psychology.
 She argues that gender identity develops through a combination of personal and cultural meanings.
+In 2000, she won the L. Bryce Boyer Prize for the Society for Psychological Anthropology for the book.